accanto-systems/marketplace/docs/install-jumphost.md

 ![OpenStack Infrastructure](/docs/images/basic-openstack.PNG)

 * **Shared Region Infrastructure**: All VNFs deployed into this Openstack region attach to the same neutron management network and security groups.
+This infrastructure is modelled in the [**jumphost-base**](/network-services/jumphost-base/Readme.md) network service.
 * **Shared Voice Infrastructure**: All VNFs in a particular VoIP network instances attach to the same voice and internal networks and security groups.
+This infrastructure is modelled in the [**jumphost-voice-service**](/network-services/jumphost-voice-service/Readme.md) network service.
 * **VoIP Server Infrastructure**: Virtual machine and network ports that attach to shared networks for the VoIP server.
+This infrastructure is modelled in the [**ip-pbx**](/vnfs/ip-pbx/Readme.md) VNF.
 * **GW Infrastructure**: Virtual machine and network ports that attach to shared networks for the gateway.
+This infrastructure is modelled in the [**voip-gateway**](/vnfs/voip-gateway/Readme.md) VNF.

 ## Setup target virtual data centre and VIMs

 You can use an existing Openstack region or create your own virtual Openstack instance on a bare metal machine by deploying an [NFVI underlay project](https://github.com/accanto-systems/nfvi-environment) or by installing a standard [DevStack environment](https://docs.openstack.org/devstack/latest/) instance.
+A helper project to install Devstack can be found [here](https://github.com/accanto-systems/devstack-environment).

-The single VIM tenant scenario relies on Openstack being configure with a public external network.
-If you have a different setup, e.g. a provider based public network, you may have to reconfigure the provided packages.
+The single VIM tenant scenario relies on Openstack being configured with a public external network.
+If you have a different setup, e.g. a provider based public network, you may have to reconfigure the **jumphost-base** packages to reflect your networking setup.

 ### Setup LM